jacobeisenstein/gt-nlp-class/README.md

 # Getting help
 <a name="help"/>

-Office hours: TBA
+## Office hours

-If you cannot make it to office hours, please email cs-4650-7650-spring-2017-staff@googlegroups.com to make an appointment.
-It is unlikely that I will be able to chat if you just stop by my office.
-The same is true for the TAs.
+- James: Mon 10:30-11:30 (starting 1/23)
+- Jacob: Tues 3-4pm (CCB 316)
+- Umashanthi: Wed 1:00 - 2:00
+- Robert: Thurs 9:30-10:30

+Robert will meet in the COC common area.
+We're hoping to get CCB 360B for Umashanthi and James' office hours, but it's not finalized yet.

+## Online help

 Please use Piazza rather than personal email to ask questions.
 This helps other students, who may have the same question.
 Personal emails may not be answered.
+If you cannot make it to office hours, please use Piazza to make an appointment.
+It is unlikely that I will be able to chat if you make an unscheduled visit to my office.
+The same is true for the TAs.

 # Class policies
 <a name="policies"/>